Cedrus atlantica: Description

-Fully grown, Atlas cedar is a large coniferous evergreen tree, 30 to 35 m (rarely 40 m) tall, with a trunk diameter of 1.5 to 2 m.
-It is very similar in all characters to the other varieties of Lebanon cedar; differences are hard to discern.
-The mean cone size tends to be somewhat smaller (although recorded to 12 cm, only rarely over 9 cm long, compared to up to 10 cm in C. brevifolia, and 12 cm in C. libani), though with considerable overlap (all can be as short as 6 cm).
-The Cedrus atlantica leaf length (10–25 mm) is similar that of C. libani subsp. stenocoma, on average longer than C. brevifolia and shorter than C. libani subsp. libani, but again with considerable overlap.
+When fully grown, the Atlas cedar is a large coniferous tree, reaching 30 to 35 m in height (rarely 40 m).
+The trunk reaches a diameter of 1.5 to 2 m.

+The Atlas cedar is very similar in all characters to the other varieties of the Lebanon cedar; differences are hard to discern.
+For instance, the mean cone size tends to be somewhat smaller (although recorded to 12 cm, only rarely over 9 cm long, compared to up to 10 cm in C. brevifolia, and 12 cm in C. libani), though with considerable overlap (all can be as short as 6 cm).
+Similarly, the Cedrus atlantica leaf length (10–25 mm) is comparable to that of C. libani subsp. stenocoma, on average longer than C. brevifolia and shorter than C. libani subsp. libani, but again with considerable overlap.

 Ecology

-Atlas cedar form forests on mountainsides at 1,170 to 2,200 m, often in pure forests, or mixed with Algerian fir - Abies numidica, Juniperus oxycedrus, holm oak - Quercus ilex, and Acer opalus.
+Atlas cedars form forests on mountainsides at 1,170 to 2,200 m, often in pure forests, or mixed with Algerian fir - Abies numidica, Juniperus oxycedrus, holm oak - Quercus ilex, and Acer opalus.
 These forests can provide habitat for the endangered Barbary macaque (Macaca sylvanus), a primate that had a prehistorically much wider distribution in northern Morocco and Algeria.

-Currently, Morocco has the highest total surface of Atlas cedar in the world, and it forms vast forests in the humid zones of the country, around the Middle-Atlas range, the oriental and Northern High-Atlas range, and in the Western and Central Rif mountain range.
+Currently, Morocco has the highest total surface of Atlas cedar in the world.
+It forms vast forests in the humid zones of the country, around the Middle-Atlas range, the oriental and Northern High-Atlas range, and in the Western and Central Rif mountain range.
 The current total area is around 163,000 hectares, of which around 115,000 hectares (80%) are situated in the Middle-Atlas mountains.
 The species is in danger from human use, wood harvesting and fires.
 Data that go back to 1927 show higher number of Atlas cedars (more than 150,000 hectares) in the Middle-Atlas mountains only.
 The Rif mountains had one of the largest cedar forests in the past, but forests nowadays are much smaller, 15% of the total cedar forests in Morocco.
 Recently massive reforestation campaigns have taken place in the region of Ifrane Province.

 In Algeria, the Atlas cedar has been in significant decline.
 According to data from 1966 the species inhabited 23,000 hectares, forming forests around the Djurdjura Mountains in Kabylie and Aures Mountains.
 However, it is expected that it currently inhabits fewer than 15,000 hectares owing to extensive fires and human use.